ronakg/awesome-flickr-gallery-plugin/README.txt

 * Added a configuration option to enale/disable pagination.
 This helps if you want to insert the gallery into a sidebar widget.
 * Change slideshow behavior based on feedback.
 Now it doesn't start automatically.

-= 2.5.3 =
-* [Bug Fix] When changes are submitted on Edit Galleries page, selected gallery would go back to default instead of last edited gallery.
-* [Bug Fix] Credit Note would appear above the gallery if gallery has only 1 page
-* [Bug Fix] Donate button link was broken, fixed it.
-Now shower all the donations :).

 = 2.5.0 =
 * Create multiple instances of your gallery with different settings
 * Select photo source from your Flickr photostream, photoset or galleries
 * New improved admin panel with slick menus and photo previews